3 Start Stop Continue Examples and Alternatives

 👉🏽More info: Soccer retro

-I could go on with this list forever.
-If you’re interested in seeing not just these three, but 22 alternatives to the Start Stop Continue retrospective, feel free to read our blog article on them: 22 Refreshing Agile Retrospective Templates in 2023
+I could continue this list forever.
+If you are interested in seeing not only these three, but 26 alternatives to the Start Stop Continue retrospective, please read our blog article on the subject: 26 Refreshing Agile Retrospective Templates in 2026

 Conclusion - Start Stop Continue Retrospective